-A key part of understanding someone's body language is oftentimes its context.
-Someone fidgeting and wringing their hands at a family gathering, for instance, may be experiencing something very different than someone fidgeting before a major presentation.
-Even when you're familiar with what a behavior itself may indicate–feeling nervous, for instance–it can be helpful to understand where it may stem from.
+A part of understanding someone's body language may involve the context of the situation they're in.
+For instance, someone fidgeting and wringing their hands at a family gathering may be experiencing a different emotion than someone fidgeting before a major presentation.
+When you're familiar with what a behavior itself may indicate, like nervousness, it can be helpful to understand where it may stem from.

 Start With The Head

-Facial expressions can be one of the most important parts of telling if someone's words and their true feelings align.
-Even those born blind can make use of facial expressions like smiles and frowns to communicate their emotions; this suggests that at least some level of body language may be inherent to human behavior rather than learned.
+Facial expressions can be an essential clue into whether someone's words and feelings align.
+Many people use facial expressions like smiles and frowns to communicate their emotions from birth, suggesting that some level of body language may be inherent to human behavior rather than learned.

-When you're trying to gauge how someone feels, there may be no better place to turn than their face.
-Pay attention to their mouth, eyes, and eyebrows to look for signs of happiness, stress, fear, anger, etc. Even if you generally have a hard time interpreting facial expressions and other bodily cues, manually teaching yourself to make and understand observations can still be possible.
-You may know, for instance, that things like full cheeks, upturned corners of the lips, and crinkly eyes can indicate happiness, so learning to look for these things even if you wouldn’t spot them on your own may still be within your control.
+When you're trying to gauge how someone feels, look at their face.
+Pay attention to their mouth, eyes, and eyebrows to look for signs of happiness, stress, fear, anger, and other emotions.
+Even if you struggle to interpret facial expressions and other bodily cues, manually teaching yourself to make and understand observations can be possible.

-It’s often said that they eyes are the “window to the soul,” and for good reason.
-Eye contact can help us gauge how someone feels, how sincere they are, and whether they're interested in us or what we have to say.
-Making eye contact can boost the connection you feel with others, convey a sense of safety, and help you identify when your own communication may be too aggressive or otherwise outside of what you’d like it to be.
+You may have heard the phrase, "The eyes are the window to the soul."
+Eye contact can help you gauge how someone feels, how sincere they are, and whether they're interested in you.
+Making eye contact can boost your connection with others, convey a sense of safety, and help you identify when your communication may be aggressive or communicating the wrong message.

-One thing you cannot fake with body language is pupil dilation.
-When we are stressed, our pupils can naturally dilate as part of the body's stress response; we may also blink more frequently for the same reason.
-In this way, the eyes may be a clue about a person's true thoughts or feelings that’s not susceptible to manipulation.
+One area of the eyes that cannot be faked is pupil dilation.
+When stressed, your pupils may naturally dilate as part of the body's stress response.
+Blinking frequently can also subconsciously occur.
+In this way, the eyes may be a clue about a person's true thoughts or feelings that are not susceptible to manipulation.

-Most people don't pay much attention to their legs or feet, especially when communicating with others.
-Our subconscious mind can prepare us to react to a situation as it happens either by allowing us to grow closer to or distance ourselves from another person.
-When a situation is uncomfortable, for instance, our subconscious may prepare us for "fight or flight" to get away from it.
+Some people may not pay much attention to their legs or feet, especially when communicating.
+The subconscious mind can prepare an individual to react to a situation as it happens by allowing them to grow closer to or distance themselves from another person.
+For instance, when a situation is uncomfortable, your subconscious may prepare you for "fight or flight" by changing your posture.

-If you're speaking to someone you like about something that makes you happy, you may notice your toes tend to point toward the person you're talking to.
+If you're speaking to someone you like about a topic that makes you happy, you may notice your toes point toward the person you're talking to.
 In contrast, when you're ready to leave, one or both of your feet may start to point away.
-Similarly, when you're sitting and talking with someone you may cross your legs away from them if you're uncomfortable or don't like the conversation.
+Similarly, when you're sitting and talking with someone, you may cross your legs away from them if you're uncomfortable or don't like the conversation.

-The key to reading body language may be to understand that while most of these cues are common, every person's individual body language can be nuanced.
-Someone may only feel comfortable crossing their legs to the left because of a bad knee for example, and this behavior on its own shouldn't necessarily be used to gauge their feelings.
+While the above cues are common, every person's body language can be nuanced.
+For example, someone may only be comfortable crossing their legs to the left because of a bad knee, and this behavior may not be accurate enough on its own to allow you to gauge their feelings or thoughts.

-When it comes to body language and interpreting its meaning, it can sometimes be more productive to focus on learning to simply trust your gut feelings rather than try to determine the precise meaning behind an observation.
-If you feel that someone seems uneasy, uncomfortable, stressed, angry, or otherwise in a place where communication might be tricky, it’s oftentimes helpful to respond accordingly; even if you’re wrong, taking steps to help others feel more at-ease is rarely a bad thing.
+When interpreting the meaning behind body language, it may sometimes be more productive to focus on learning to trust your gut feelings rather than trying to determine the precise meaning behind an observation.
+If you believe someone is uneasy, uncomfortable, stressed, angry, or otherwise in a place where communication might be tricky, it may be healthiest to assume you are correct.

-How To Learn More About Reading Body Language
+How To Find Support In Reading Body Language

 - Previous Article